SOCScott/Antisyphon-Getting-Started-in-Security-with-BHIS-and-MITRE-ATT-CK/Day 2 Egress Traffic Analysis, UEBA, and Strategic 20c9e8f660dd80f5b63be8a38f793459.md

 > "The tuning is literally our job.
 We've gotten into this really bad place in security where we expect the tool to automatically do these things for us."
 >

----

-*This study guide is formatted for easy import into Notion.
-Copy and paste the content into a new Notion page to maintain formatting and structure.*